wendyverdonk93/docs/content/payment-methods/billing-suite/afterpay/what-is-afterpay.md

 AfterPay is the largest online post-payment service in the Netherlands and has recently also launched in Belgium.
 This payment method allows customers to pay for online purchases after receiving them.
 A special feature of post-payment is that customers are only charged for the items they keep from an order.
 Following the arrival of an order, the customer is e-mailed an invoice with a standard payment period of 14 days.
 The outstanding amount can be paid by iDeal or transferred via internet banking.

-> _Currently, MultiSafepay offers AfterPay for the Netherlands and Belgium._
+> _MultiSafepay offers AfterPay for the Netherlands and Belgium._

 Check the [Activate](/payment-methods/billing-suite/afterpay/#activate) section for a complete list of requirements to process Afterpay transactions.